orbcode/orbuculum/README.md

 This is V1.10 in progress.

+* Single entry into a channel definition can be expanded multiple times (up to 4), so -c,z,"[%02x] %c" would print both a hex and ascii representation of a character, for example
 * Link Monitoring and reporting (enabled with the `-m` option to orbuculum.
 * Simple colour support (disable by commenting out `SCREEN_HANDLING` in the makefile).
 * Internal restructuring to simplify the packet decode.
 This will help you if you want to implement your own handlers.
 See `orbcat.c` for a simple example, or `orbtop.c` if timestamp ordering is important to you.